-Since you're here, you've likely heard that glycerin is a terrible, horrible, no good, very bad ingredient to have in toothpaste.
+Since you’re here, you’ve likely heard that glycerin in toothpaste is a terrible, horrible, no good, very bad thing.

-Ack!
-As if we don't have enough to be concerned about--now we need to worry about glycerin too?!
+As if we don’t have enough to be concerned about; now we need to worry about this, too?!

 Welp, never fear.
 I’m going to break this down for you and present you with a pretty solid debunking of this whole glycerin toothpaste myth.

 Figuring Out What’s Healthy Is Hard

 After awhile, all of this healthy living information gets really hard to wade through, doesn’t it?